sethbarrett50/AU-GSGA-Constitution/Constitution-README.md

 2. Meeting Notice

-    1. The agenda for the upcoming meeting, including any attachments, shall be provided to all SGA Senators and Representatives at least 48 hours prior to the meeting by email or some other electronic medium (e.g., dropbox, or posted on a web page, etc.)
+    1. The agenda for the upcoming meeting, including any attachments, shall be provided to all SGA Representatives at least 48 hours prior to the meeting by email or some other electronic medium (e.g., dropbox, or posted on a web page, etc.)

 3. Meeting Agenda

     1. A meeting may only occur if quorum is reached.
 If quorum is not reached, the meeting may proceed but voting procedures may not occur.
 If quorum is not met 2 times in a row, voting procedures may occur on impeachment and membership proceedings

-    2. The routine order of business for regular meetings of the Senate and House of Representatives shall be:
+    2. The routine order of business for regular meetings of the House of Representatives shall be:

         1. Roll Call